raptorsj/FoodDeliveryApp/README.md

 # FoodDeliveryApp

-This is food Delivery app
+This is food Delivery app git repo